twowaits/SDE-Interview-Questions/README.md

 #### Note:
      This repo is for educational purposes only.
 If you are going to contribute, don't do symbolic  contribution.
      Strictly adhere to contributing guidelines and hacktoberfest rules.
-Fixing grammar, typos and formatting only is complete non-sense.
-And non-sense is highly discouraged.
+Fixing grammar, typos and formatting only is complete nonsense.
+And nonsense is highly discouraged.

 ## Top Contributors ✨